UFC Ring Girl Arianny Celeste Flaunts Toned Abs & Incredible Curves In Tiny Crop Top

-UFC Ring girl Arianny Celeste knows how to get temperatures rising.
+UFC ring girl Arianny Celeste knows how to get temperatures rising.
 On Wednesday, the stunner uploaded a provocative photo for her 3.2 million Instagram followers to enjoy.

 The sizzling snap, taken by photographer Taylor King, showed Arianny standing outside at night, in front of what appears to be a garage.
 The brunette bombshell turned her face away from the camera and posed with her hands resting on her head.
 She softened her expression and opened her mouth slightly.